jacobkearin/jacobkearin/README.md

 ## Jacob Kearin
 ### Electrical Engineering at Dunwoody College of Technology
-- Currently working with Python, C/C++ ST, Matlab, verilog, and others
+- Currently working on skills in C/C++ STX, Python, verilog, Golang and more
-- interested in IoT, crypto technologies, EV control systems, and general electronics development
+- interested in IoT, crypto technologies, EV control systems, and general electronics development.
+Dabbling in software on the side.
 - reach me on:
 - twitter @jacobkearin
 - linkedin /jacobkearin